department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/exploratory-2024/topline-summary.md

 The information that participants would want to see on a copay charge were: date of the service, and the type of service.

 They expressed that some Veterans receive multiple services in a day, and it would be easier to track down and understand the charges if such details were included.
-These Veterans said that this transparency is important, in case there is a mistake or a double charge.
+These participants said that this transparency is important, in case there is a mistake or a double charge.

 *"To me that is important as the other information.
 So you know what you're paying for, instead of saying April 1, 2024 you owe $95... it doesn't show what you're paying other than what the balance is."* -P5